 Is Surfshark VPN trustworthy?

 Yes, Surfshark VPN is generally considered to be trustworthy.
-It has a strict no-logs policy and offers high levels of privacy and security.
+It has a strict no-logs policy that was audited by Deloitte in January 2023 and offers high levels of privacy and security.

-However, Surfshark has yet to complete a third-party audit of its no-logs policy.
-It’s also slightly concerning that Surfshark is headquartered in the Netherlands, a country that falls within the Nine Eyes and 14 Eyes global surveillance alliances.
+However, it's concerning that Surfshark is headquartered in the Netherlands, a country that falls within the Nine Eyes and 14 Eyes global surveillance alliances.

 Is it worth getting Surfshark One?